Thomas Webb & Sons

 The company, known originally as the "Crystal King of England," was noted for the high quality of its Cameo glass.
 Cameo glass is created by a process of etching and carving through a layer of opaque white glass, leaving a white relief design on a darker colored glass body.
 Some pieces used two layers of etched glass to create a three-color Cameo glass product.
 In the 1870s John Northwood produced the first pieces, inspired by the Portland Vase.
 George Woodall would produce the most distinguished Webb Cameo work towards the end of the 19th century.

-The finest and most valuable pieces were signed with "GEM CAMEO" included in the mark - Roman cameo glass was itself an imitation of the luxury art form of the cameo engraved gem.
+Some of the more finely made and valuable pieces were marked with the words "GEM CAMEO".
+Roman cameo glass itself was inspired by the earlier luxury tradition of engraved gemstones, known as cameos, and adapted that technique into glass.

 In 1889 Thomas Webb & Sons secured an American patent for their process, and in that same year they received a Grand Prix for their exquisite colored glass at the 1889 Paris Exposition.
 They were part of the Tiffany & Co. exhibit at the exposition.